Remember the good and forget the bad? That’s what happens with euphoric recall.

 Meditation

-Many people find guided meditation to be helpful in moving the mind from unwanted to more desirable thoughts.
+Many people find meditation helpful in moving the mind from unwanted to more desirable thoughts.
 Not only will you change your thinking, but you will also be more relaxed and in touch with your mind, body, and the present.
-You can find guided meditation sessions easily for free on YouTube.

 Whether you choose deep breathing or more regulated forms of breathing, you must focus your attention on the technique, which will get your mind onto the present while providing some relaxation and relief from stress.
-Some methods of regulated breathing include belly breathing and 4-7-8 breathing.
 Breathwork has various benefits in addiction recovery.

 Having been raised outside the US, Sako knows what it’s like to look at things from a different lens.
 His Armenian culture has fostered a love of close relationships where the messiness of human beings and all of their “stuff” is considered to be a part of the joy and experience of life.
 Sako identifies connection, compassion, humor, and growth to be his core values, which he brings into all parts of his life, especially his professional work.